pfaria78/NEMA/README.md

 ### Prerequisites

+you need or at least should use GIT which can be found at https://git-scm.com/

 We also use a number of node.js tools.
 You must have node.js and its package manager (npm) installed.
 You can get them from [http://nodejs.org/](http://nodejs.org/).
 ### Install the App